scrossuk/locic/docs/Const.rst

 Again the template type of the dereferenced pointer lvalue is const and hence not movable.

-It's possible to specify that a value is const based on the result of a :doc:`predicate <Predicates>`:
+It's possible to specify that a value is const based on the result of a :ref:`predicate <const-predicates>`:

 .. code-block:: c++